viamrobotics/docs/docs/tutorials/projects/bedtime-songs-bot.md

 Try to get at least 50 images that fit your criteria for each tag.

 You set the rate of capture in your webcam's service configuration attribute `capture_frequency_hz`.
-If you set this to `.333`, your webcam will export 1 image roughly every 3 seconds as you hold up your toys to the camera.
+If you set this to `.333`, the data management service will capture 1 image roughly every 3 seconds as you hold up your toys to the camera.

 Go to the [**DATA tab**](https://app.viam.com/data/view?view=images) in the Viam app to see the images captured by your webcam.